Scar Repair in San Francisco

 About Scar Repair

-Though no scar can be completely removed, scar repair procedures can improve the appearance of a scar by making it less noticeable through the injection or application of targeted steroid medications or through surgical procedures known as scar revisions.
+Though no scar can be completely diminished, scar repair procedures can improve the appearance of a scar by making it less noticeable through the injection or application of targeted steroid medications or through surgical procedures known as scar revisions.*

 Are You a Candidate for Scar Repair?